 Other crops carry hidden but horrific human costs.
-For instance, the people who process cashews often suffer disfiguring skin damage to their hands, brought on by touching the allergenic oils coating the inedible fruit they must remove from each nut.
+For instance, workers who process cashews often suffer disfiguring skin damage to their hands.
+This harm arises from the caustic oils coating the inedible fruit that’s manually removed from each nut.

 Many of the world’s farmworkers toil under abominable working conditions and receive extremely low pay.
 And even the most sustainable small-scale farming involves more killing than most people realize.
 The farmer growing your local organic lettuce may poison gophers or shoot deer who threaten the crop.
 Pesticides applied to orchards and fruit crops likewise inflict grievous harm on honey bee populations.

-As the above examples make clear, many vegan foods involve abhorrent farming practices.
-It’s therefore tempting to redefine vegan in a way that excludes any and all exploitation, to humans, farmed animals, and wildlife.
+As the examples we’ve just reviewed make clear, many vegan foods involve abhorrent farming practices.
+It’s therefore tempting to redefine vegan in a way that excludes any and all exploitation of humans, farmed animals, and wildlife.

 If you want your food produced in the least harmful manner, going vegan deserves strong consideration even though the diet could never address every ethical concern.
 You can always go beyond the vegan concept when warranted in order to make the most compassionate and sustainable choices.
 For instance, vegan chocolate protects cows, whereas fair-trade vegan chocolate protects cows and people.

 Practically all vegans oppose exploitative methods of food production, even when the item in question happens to be vegan.
 Superior alternatives nearly always exist.
 Sometimes it’ll be a sustainably grown version of the food, and sometimes it’ll be another choice entirely.
-Your food may end up costing more (after all, the cheapest coffee is never fair trade certified), but it doesn’t require much effort to bring your food purchases into harmony with your values.
+Your food may end up costing more, since fair-trade certified foods and the like invariably carry a premium.
+But overall, you’ll find it requires minimal effort and expense to better align your food purchases with your values.

 Crops grown or harvested in odious ways are best regarded as vegan yet utterly objectionable.
 Although our food system operates under enormously complex ethical realities, we can keep the definition of vegan clear and unambiguous.
 Simply going vegan doesn’t solve every problem related to food.
 But it does offer a solid foundation to stand on, while we work individually and collectively to root out the remaining injustices that permeate our food system.